khakhalin/Teaching/Intro_Neuroscience/syllabus_remote_f2020.md

 * Understand and be able to explain a set of key neuroscience concepts
 * Get better in navigating, reading, and analyzing science papers
 * Become familiar with key methods used in neuro research
-* Learn some random terminology
+* Learn some important terminology (again, to make it easier to read papers)
+* Understand how neuroscience relates to other areas of knowledge (evolution, human psychology, robotics, philosophy etc.)
 * Develop an idea about how to collect, analyze, and present experimental data
-* Understand how neuroscience relates to other areas of knowledge (evolution, human psychology, robotics, philosophy etc.)

 ## General info